pauly-g/OE-Game/docs/GAMEPLAY_MECHANICS.md

   - If the edit is valid for the order, it will be applied with a visual checkmark
   - If the edit is invalid, a failure indicator (❌) appears but the edit isn't consumed
   - Wrong edits show a failure animation but aren't consumed
+  - Discarded edits (when applied away from orders) dissipate with a particle effect

 ### Conveyor Belt